onzfonz/comp227/src/content/3/en/part3d.md

 ![postman showing error message](../../images/3/50.png)

 We notice that the backend has now a problem: validations are not done when editing a note.
-The [documentation](https://github.com/blakehaswell/mongoose-unique-validator#find--updates) explains what is the problem, validations are not run by default when `findOneAndUpdate` is executed.
+The [documentation](https://github.com/blakehaswell/mongoose-unique-validator#find--updates) explains what is the problem: validations are not run by default when `findOneAndUpdate` is executed.

 The fix is easy.
 Let us also reformulate the route code a bit: